piiano/flows/continuous/README.md

 ```

-Notes:
-1. The provided runner_type should have netcat installed

 #### Github Action

-In case the prepation of the code is more complex (connecting to artifactory , running some script before build ), it is recommended to use the provided github action.
+If the preparation of the code is more complex (e.g., connecting to Artifactory, running some scripts before build), it is recommended to use the provided Github action.

-This is an example workdflow to use the flows scan action:
+Here's an example workflow to use the flows scan action:

 ```yml